27 DIY Side Table Ideas & Designs for 2022

 Mid-Century Modern Hidden Compartment Side Table

-This imaginative side table project uses a wood disc and metal cake pan to create a stunningly beautiful work of art for the hallway or family room.
+This imaginative DIY side table project uses a wood disc and metal cake pan to create a stunningly beautiful work of art for the hallway or family room.
 Yes, you read that right.
 A cake pan into a table.
-This beautiful side table is reasonably easy to make, too, if you just get the right supplies.
+This beautiful wooden side table idea is reasonably easy to make, too, if you just get the right supplies.

 Make sure the wooden disc is at least two inches larger around the cake pan.
 Otherwise, just grab the supplies and follow the simple tutorial.
 Even beginners can do this if you’re willing to do a little drilling.